henrikenquist/aces-up/README.md

 Refactoring

 - optimize the code; running large batches on an old laptop takes time, and energy is at a premium in this day and age
-- use a more object-oriented approach
+- use a more object-oriented approach, which is obvious in hindsight
 - create a design which facilitates easy addition of new rules
 - make the code more "pythonic" and less verbose
 - delegate logging/print-outs and timers to decorators
+- update `/info/todo.txt` - it's so old it knew dinosaurs on a first name basis
 - (use a database framework such as SQLAlchemy)
 - ... and the list goes on